 After a short period, experiment in a large construction firm’s landscape architecture department, she had worked as a research assistant at Istanbul University, Forestry Faculty, Landscape Architecture department between the years 2000-2009.
 She had experienced managing projects, conducting research studies, writing essays and articles, conducting board studies on establishment of arboretums and botanical gardens and international or national congresses and seminars.

-Dr. Sat had experience of teaching over a span of 15 years on subjects of landscape design and planning, landscape ecology, plant material, planting design in both private and public universities.
+Dr. Sat had experience teaching for over 20 years on subjects of landscape design and planning, landscape ecology, plant material, and planting design in both private and public universities.
 She had worked as visiting scholar at Toledo University, Environmental Sciences Department, in 2014.
 She has received the visiting faculty award of Toledo University with the proposal titled “The Relation between Environmental Protection Conscious and Plant Identification in Urban Parks”.
 She has also been a professional member of IALE (International Association of Landscape Ecology) and IUFRO (International Union of Forest Research Organizations).
 She has been working as an associate professor in Architecture and Design Faculty of Ozyegin University since 2013.

 Research areas: Landscape ecology, Landscape analysis, Plant compositions, Zoning of conservation areas, determining hotspots.